Ggwppino/SixSamuraiCounter/README.md

 A multi-use app for Yu-Gi-Oh players, especially for six samurai player

-## What is it
+## What it is

 Six-Samurai Counter initially was an app to help all Yu-Gi-Oh players who use decks that need counters.
-Now is a complete multi-use app for all players.
+Now is a complete multi-use app for all Yu-Gi-Oh players.

 ## Usage
 - Counters List: Keep all the counts of your cards